Shopping Cart

 • The study is testing whether a patient’s own blood cells can be used to create stem cell-derived dopamine neurons that replace the ones lost in Parkinson’s disease.

-• Blood cells are collected from each patient and converted into induced pluripotent stem cells (iPSCs).
+• Blood cells are collected from each patient and converted into induced pluripotent stem cells.
 These are then turned into midbrain dopaminergic neurons in the lab.

-• The stem cells are autologous, meaning they come from the patient’s own blood.
+• The stem cells come from the patient’s own blood.

 • These blood cells are reprogrammed into iPSCs and then differentiated into dopaminergic neurons using a protocol developed by the NRI at McLean Hospital.